firstnuel/Golang-notes-tool/README.md

     Thanks for using our groups Notes Tool.
     ````

+## Explanation of How Data is Stored
+The Notes Tool stores all notes in memory using a map (key-value pair).
+Each note is assigned a unique key, formatted as a three-digit number (e.g., 001, 002, etc.), and the note text is stored as the value.

+When you exit the notes tool, the tool writes the notes to a file named after the collection (e.g., demo.txt).
+The notes are encrypted using the Vigenère cipher before being written to the file.
+This means that even if someone gains access to the file, they won't be able to read the notes without the correct decryption key.

+When you run the tool, it will first check to load the notes from the file.
+If the file does not exist, it will create a new one with the collection name.
+If the file exists, the program will ask for the decryption key, and the notes will be decrypted using the same Vigenère cipher algorithm.

 ## File Encryption and Decryption
 The Notes Tool offers simple encryption and decryption using a keyword to secure notes stored in a file.